 The Group recognises government grants only when there is reasonable assurance that the conditions attached to them will be complied with, and the grants will be received.
-Government grants received in relation to assets are recognised as deferred income and amortized over the useful life of such asset.
+Government grants received in relation to assets are recognised by deducting the grant from the carrying amount of the asset.
 Grants related to Income are recognized in consolidated statement of profit and loss as other operating revenues.